hl037/vim-visualHtml/README.md

 ## Custom browser settings

-If you want another browser, this plugin is easily extendable : you just have to provide these three function :
+If you want another browser, this plugin is easily extendable : you just have to provide these three functions :

     let g:visualHtml#Launch1Browser = 'MyLaunchFunction'
     function MyLaunchFunction(url)

    The Launch1Browser should open a browser with the given url.
    Note: in the current version, it is not directely called by the script.
-   Actually, you could call it in you Refresh1Browser if the url is not loaded yet.
+   Actually, you could call it in your Refresh1Browser if the url is not loaded yet.

     let g:visualHtml#Refresh1Browser = 'MyLaunchFunction'